jameseck/ansible-cephlab/README.md

 Ceph
 ====

-For rhcs3, there is an additional task (roles/ceph/tasks/rhcs3_metrics.yml) which is called by roles/ceph/tasks/run_ansible.yml
+For rhcs2 and rhcs3, there is an additional task (roles/ceph/tasks/ceph_metrics.yml) which is called by roles/ceph/tasks/run_ansible.yml
 For rhcs4, the metrics are deployed by ceph-ansible